Pope Francis following Prophet Muhammad (pbuh)

 Third, the pope moved rather quickly from a question about a “gay lobby” in the Vatican to a comment about gay people in general.
 That is, he did not say, “If a gay priest is searching for God,” but “If a gay person is searching for God.”
 Then his remarkably compassionate comment: “Who am I to judge them?”Fourth, he did not use words from the Catechism that many gays and lesbian Catholics say frustrate them, like “intrinsically disordered.”
 Nor, after saying that gays should not be “marginalized,” did he warn against homosexual activity, as might be expected.

 Finally, the pope’s tone was eminently pastoral.
 When you watch the video of his remarks, you hear the voice of a kind pastor.
 Several of my gay and lesbian friends say the video moved them to tears.
+So there is something new.
+And for those who might think that this may be more style than substance, I would say that in the church, style often proves substantial.

 In other words, if you want to judge someone, judge yourself.
 And just to be clear, Jesus adds: “You hypocrite!”